authelia/authelia/README.md

 ![first-factor-page](https://raw.githubusercontent.com/clems4ever/authelia/master/images/first_factor.png)

 ### 1st factor: LDAP
-An LDAP server has been deployed for you with the following credentials: **user/password**.
+An LDAP server has been deployed for you with the following credentials:

+- **john/password** is in the admin group and has access to every subdomain.
+- **bob/password** is in the dev group and has only access to *secret2.test.local*
+- **harry/password** is not in a group but has access to *secret1.test.local* as per the configuration file.

 Type them in the login page and validate.
 Then, the second factor page should have appeared as shown below.